elerch/blog/content/posts/2023-09-19/zig-build-and-a-universal-lambda.md

 With the executable compiled, the last step is to run the build.
 Ultimately, this executes the code in `build.zig`.
 This code doesn't actually do anything tangible, however.
-What it does it provides a dependency graph, to let the build know that when a user provides a target/goal/step of, for instance `run`, we should find that run step, then back track to determine all the prerequisite steps needed (and in what order) to make the end goal work.
+What it does do is provide a dependency graph, to let the build know that when a user provides a target/goal/step of, for instance `run`, we should find that run step, then back track to determine all the prerequisite steps needed (and in what order) to make the end goal work.
 Let's look at a